 Back under the kelp forest, I lazily kick through the gentle current.
 Diablo sucks in two billion gallons of Pacific Ocean water every day to cool its reactors.
 One of the many myths about Diablo Canyon is that it is suctioning in giant quantities of marine life.
 In truth, the large size of the intake means the water is drawn in languidly.
 I take my time.
 A fish quite casually swims right up next to me, looks at the intake screens, then at me, and then swims away.

-Kristin Zaitz is mother to Oliver, 6, and Kate, 3.
+Kristin Zaitz is mother to Oliver, 8, Kate, 5, and Sasha, <1.
 She is a civil engineer and project manager specializing in seismic analysis and design at Diablo Canyon nuclear power plant in San Luis Obispo, and is co-founder of Mothers for Nuclear.
 This article represents her opinion alone and not that of her employer.